 Now that you know what Yacht Rock is all about, I will go back to my original opening thoughts on this genre of music: Why does Yacht Rock have a bad reputation?
 Are people really ashamed to admit that they enjoy Yacht Rock?

 I am confident that the lack of respect for Yacht Rock is one of the main reasons that the band Chicago did not actually get inducted into the Rock and Roll Hall of Fame until 2016.
-The same can be said for Hall and Oates not becoming a member until 2015.
-And how long will it be before the Doobie Brothers get inducted into the Rock and Roll Hall of Fame?
+The same can be said for Hall and Oates not becoming a member until 2015 and the Doobie Brothers waiting 25 years before being inducted in the Rock Hall class of 2020.

 A good example of prejudice against Yacht Rock songs is “Africa” by Toto.
 Even though the band won a Grammy for the song in 1983 and it has become the Internet’s most favorite song (with 250 million views on YouTube) during this decade, music gurus still continue to pan one of the most ironic Yacht Rock songs of all time.